egecakmak/drip/README.md

     [--images_path IMAGES_PATH] Allows user specify the path of the images. default='./files/images' <br>
     [--threshold THRESHOLD] Allows user to set a threshold percentage for inference. default=60
     ```
+    Once Drip is done it will save the results for each folder under a folder called results in the files directory.

     Drip will keep you informed about the operations it does.
 It will also mount a folder called pipeline.
 In this folder you may find the following folders.
       - dl - Includes all files specific to that retraining session.